Ping-UM/Ping-UM.github.io/_pages/about.md

 ---
 permalink: /
-title: "GeoDISS Lab - Geo-hydro DIsaster: Smart and Sustainability"
+title: "GeoDISS Lab (Geo-hydro DIsaster: Smart and Sustainability)"
 author_profile: true
 redirect_from:
   - /about/